-Sometimes overlooked by tourists on their way to more famous destinations, Guiyang has a lot to offer the discerning traveller.
+Sometimes overlooked by tourists on their way to more famous destinations, Guiyang has a lot to offer the discerning traveler.

 Nicknamed the ‘Forest City’ and the ‘Summer Capital of China,’ Guiyang’s history dates back to the 13th century, and it is surrounded by beautiful Guizhou scenery.

-Whether you’re interested in traditional Chinese villages, a picturesque hike in a stream filled valley, or discovering China’s biggest waterfall, you’ll find that Guiyang and its surroundings has more than enough to keep you enthralled for 24 hours.
+Whether you’re interested in traditional Chinese villages, a picturesque hike in a stream-filled valley, or discovering China’s biggest waterfall, you’ll find that Guiyang and its surroundings have more than enough to keep you enthralled for 24 hours.
 Here are a few suggestions…

 Yunshantun Old Han Village

 Built in the 14th century, the Old Han Village showcases the remaining culture of the Han Chinese ethnic group.
-The ancestors of these villages migrated from Jiangxi to Guizhou during the Ming Dynasty, bringing with them an ancient culture which survives to this day.
-During your visit you’ll see women dressed in traditional Ming Dynasty costumes, and houses that remain faithful to the Ming architectural style.
+The ancestors of these villages migrated from Jiangxi to Guizhou during the Ming Dynasty, bringing with them an ancient culture that survives to this day.
+During your visit, you’ll see women dressed in traditional Ming Dynasty costumes, and houses that remain faithful to the Ming architectural style.

 Xijiang Miao Village

 If you’re willing to venture further out of town, you’ll find the largest gathering place of the Miao ethnic minority, where over 1000 Miao families live in the traditional way.
 You can watch traditional cultural performances and enjoy the views of the rice paddy fields and wooden-stilted houses stretching out into the distance.

 Whilst there, check out the Miao Nationality Museum to learn about the history and culture of the Miao people, and climb up to the viewing platform to enjoy a unique panorama of a village that is unlike anything you’ll find elsewhere in the world.